smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOMinFileSizeToCache-Description-Begin -->
 <!-- Description-Source-DDF-Forced -->
-Specifies the minimum content file size in MB enabled to use Peer Caching.
-Recommended values: 1 MB to 100,000 MB.
-The default value is 100 MB.
+Specifies the minimum content file size in MB eligible to use P2P.
 <!-- DOMinFileSizeToCache-Description-End -->

 <!-- DOMinFileSizeToCache-Editable-Begin -->